worldline/learning-kotlin/docs/src/en/backend-development/README.md

 ```

 - Run the task `nodeRun` from IntelliJ of from the command line (if you have Gradle installed)
+  - If you encounter an error with Yarn lock, please run the task `kotlinUpgradeYarnLock` and try again
+- Add @POST, @PUT and @DELETE endpoints
+- Regarding the @POST body, expressjs leaves `req.body` undefined unless we specify a **body parser**.
+  - For a JSON body, we need to call `app.use(bodyParser.json())`.
+  - [**bodyParser**](https://www.npmjs.com/package/body-parser) is an npm library and unfortunately, [chrisnkrueger/kotlin-express](https://github.com/chrisnkrueger/kotlin-express) does not provide an external definition for **bodyParser** as of version 1.2.0.
+  - Can you try to define it yourself by reading the [library's code](https://www.npmjs.com/package/body-parser?activeTab=code) ?
+  - You can find a solution [here]()

 ## Spring framework